Interpreting type theory in a quasicategory: a Yoneda approach: Abstract

 \section{Abstract}

-We make use of a higher version of the Yoneda embedding to construct, from a given quasicategory, a simplicially enriched category, as a subcategory of a well-behaved simplicial model category, whose simplicial nerve is equivalent to the former quasicategory.
-We then show that, when the quasicategory is locally cartesian closed, it is possible to further endow such a simplicial category with enough structure for it to provide a model of Martin-Löf type theory.
-This correspondence restricts so that elementary higher topoi are seen to model homotopy type theory.
+We make use of a higher version of the Yoneda embedding to construct, from a given quasicategory, a tribe, as a subcategory of a well-behaved simplicial model category, that presents the same $(\infty,1)$-category as the former quasicategory.
+We then show that, when the quasicategory is locally cartesian closed, it is possible to further endow such a tribe with enough structure for it to provide a model of Martin-Löf type theory with $\Pi$-types.
+This mapping procedure restricts so that elementary higher topoi yield models of homotopy type theory.